gmichelcarvalho/Complex-Networks-Projects/README.md

 # Complex-Networks-Projects
-My projects about complex networks
+My projects in the classes about Complex Networks and Dynamical processes.

 ![](Campinas.png)